fatvivian/cs498rk-mp3/README.md

 #### Requirements

-1. Your database should be on [mLab](http://www.mlab.com).
+1. Your database should be on [mLab](http://www.mlab.com) or [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 It should contain at least 20 users and 100 tasks (about half of which should be completed) (**We provided scripts for you in the database_scripts folder.
 Read below how to use these scripts**).

 2. Responses from your API should be a JSON object with two fields.
 The first field should be named `message` and should contain a human readable String.
 The second field should be named `data` and should contain the actual JSON response object.
 For example, here is a valid response: